 Clothes are used to communicate between the individual and the society in the Yoruba traditions of indigo dyeing.
 Patterns and ornaments express personal feelings or speak about one’s status.
 The one wearing these textiles becomes a messenger.
 I wanted to share my Orisha drawings in this sense.
 Every image comes with its story - this was the idea for creating this blog.
 Connecting storytelling to images, contributing to the image of Orisha worldwide and honoring the beauty of Yoruba culture.
-The blog texts finally became more important than the T-Shirts.
+The blog texts quickly became the important part of this website!

-New Orisha Images are published in the gallery about once a month.
-The Orisha T-shirts are available on a external platform of the company Spreadshirt.
-The links lead either to the European or American shop, both ship worldwide.
-To save postage, tax and time choose your nearby location.
-The order is processed, printed and delivered within a few days.
-My income, about seven dollars or euros per item, is used to finance this blog.
-All the money made specifically with the Oshun-images will be donated to the Susanne Wenger Foundation and will be used for saving the heritage of the Sacred Oshun Grove in Osogbo.
-In the future hopefully other projects on Yoruba-culture, like books on rituals, dance, music and art can be started.
+Orisha T-shirts are still available, on an external platform.
+My income is about seven dollars or euros per item and is used to finance this blog.
+Usually I sell one or two T-Shirts a week, what helps me to reduce the costs of this website.
+The money made with the Oshun images is donated to the Susanne Wenger Foundation and will be used for saving the heritage of the Sacred Oshun Grove in Osogbo.
+In the future hopefully other projects on Yoruba-culture, like books on dance, music, art or language, can be started!

 My name is Moussa Kone and I am a visual artist focused on drawings.
 The passion for Latin percussion brought me to Cuba and with batá-drumming started my journey into the world of the Orisha.
 Some longer stays in Berlin, where I met my Lukumí padrino, Havana, New York and Brasil gave me impressions from the diaspora.
 The Odu Idin Ileke and artist Susanne Wenger finally completed the circle from the Orisha back to the arts and led me to the Sacred Grove of Osogbo, Nigeria.
 As a student of Yorùbá language and philosophy, artist and member of the Susanne Wenger Foundation in Austria I am trying to tell interesting stories around the world of Orisha.
 This website is a small contribution, from my personal point of view.